 HOW CAN WE GET AHEAD, WITH DEBT DRAGGING US DOWN?

-Student loans are currently the central component of BC’s student financial aid system.
-They are the main source of financial assistance available for young people and workers from low- and middle-income backgrounds to access the education they need to start a new career and support a family.
+Student loans continue to be the main source of financial assistance available for young people and workers from low- and middle-income backgrounds to access the education they need to start a new career and support a family.
 As education costs have increased far beyond inflation and as real incomes have declined

 (1), more and more students require financial assistance, and student debt has ballooned to now historic highs.

-Student debt has become ubiquitous across Canada—half of all students graduate university in debt
+Student debt has become ubiquitous across Canada—nearly half of all students graduate university in debt

 According to the latest National Graduates Survey 2016, the average student debt for a bachelor’s program in BC is over $30,000